scaleapi/llm-engine/docs/guides/completions.md

-LLM Engine provides a list of open source language models (see [Model Zoo](/model_zoo)) that can be used for producing Completions.
+LLM Engine provides access to open source language models (see [Model Zoo](/model_zoo)) that can be used for producing Completions.
 An example API call looks as follows:
 ```python
 from llmengine import Completion